Children's Village Update

 A vision to establish a community for orphaned and vulnerable children became sharply focused in February 2009.
 Seventy acres of land was purchased outside the town of Kyenjojo in a rural village called Nyarungongo with the intent of developing a Children's Village dedicated to providing the children with reliable medical care, safe housing, and quality education.

-Through a generous donation, we were able to construct McFarland Memorial Medical Center.
-By God's grace, a medical clinic, a two-bed hospital, a small surgery, a pharmacy, maternity care, full-time nurses, and a full-time medical doctor now complete the availability of affordable, comprehensive, quality health services to the people near this remote town of Kyenjojo.
-In February 2013, we were able to open the medical center 24 hours a day to provide much-needed care to the citizens in this west Ugandan village.
+The first building to be constructed was McFarland Memorial Medical Center.
+By God's grace, a medical clinic, a ten-bed hospital, a pharmacy, maternity care, full-time nurses, and a full-time medical doctor now complete the availability of affordable, comprehensive, quality health services to the people near this remote town of Kyenjojo.
 Since the space for the kitchen was re-designed for a much-needed hospital, we continue to be in need of a kitchen.
-Until a building for a kitchen is provided, meals will be prepared outdoors over a fire.

 The availability of safe drinking water is a concern in most areas of Africa, yet we have experienced a miracle on the land for the Children's Village.
 God provided us with not only a source of clean water, but abundant clean water on the Children's Land!
 Partnering with a church in Clarion PA, we drilled a well, erected a 25,000 gallon holding tank, and laid the pipe.
 Clean, pure water is now being piped into the medical center, and has been made available to the dormitory.
 As other buildings are built [such as the various schools], water will be provided as funding permits to buy the piping and pay for the fuel for the generator to pump the water.